anur0n/academic-personal-webpage-kickstart/content/post/paper-summary/winograd-challenge/index.md

 **Good things:** This test doesn't require human judges.
 And it can be designed in a way that requires Knowledge and commonsense reasoning.
 They tried to ensure, that without reasoning, only statistical learnings are not enough

-**Limitation:** Even if this test is passed, the passing agent still can't do everything like human.
+**Limitation:** I'm skeptic about this challenge being the scale for intelligence.
+Even if this test is passed, the passing agent still mightn't be able to do everything like human.